Flange

-A flange is a protruded ridge, lip or rim, either external or internal, that serves to increase strength (as the flange of an iron beam such as an I-beam or a T-beam); for easy attachment/transfer of contact force with another object (as the flange on the end of a pipe, steam cylinder, etc., or on the lens mount of a camera); or for stabilizing and guiding the movements of a machine or its parts (as the inside flange of a rail car or tram wheel, which keep the wheels from running off the rails).
+A flange is a protruded ridge, lip or rim, either external or internal, that serves to increase strength (as the flange of a steel beam such as an I-beam or a T-beam); for easy attachment/transfer of contact force with another object (as the flange on the end of a pipe, steam cylinder, etc., the circular or oval flange for securing truck and trailer tail lights, or on the lens mount of a camera); or for stabilizing and guiding the movements of a machine or its parts (as the inside flange of a rail car or tram wheel, which keep the wheels from running off the rails).
 Flanges are often attached using bolts in the pattern of a bolt circle.

-The term "flange" is also used for a kind of tool used to form flanges.
+Flanges play a pivotal role in piping systems by allowing easy access for maintenance, inspection, and modification.
+They provide a means to connect or disconnect pipes and equipment without the need for welding, which simplifies installation and reduces downtime during repairs or upgrades.
+Additionally, flanges facilitate the alignment of pipes, ensuring a proper fit and minimizing stress on the system.

 Plumbing or piping

 A flange can also be a plate or ring to form a rim at the end of a pipe when fastened to the pipe (for example, a closet flange).
 A blind flange is a plate for covering or closing the end of a pipe.
 A flange joint is a connection of pipes, where the connecting pieces have flanges by which the parts are bolted together.

 Although the word 'flange' generally refers to the actual raised rim or lip of a fitting, many flanged plumbing fittings are themselves known as flanges.

 Common flanges used in plumbing are the Surrey flange or Danzey flange, York flange, Sussex flange and Essex flange.

 Surrey and York flanges fit to the top of the hot water tank allowing all the water to be taken without disturbance to the tank.
 They are often used to ensure an even flow of water to showers.
 An Essex flange requires a hole to be drilled in the side of the tank.

 There is also a Warix flange which is the same as a York flange but the shower output is on the top of the flange and the vent on the side.
 The York and Warix flange have female adapters so that they fit onto a male tank, whereas the Surrey flange connects to a female tank.

 A closet flange provides the mount for a toilet.